ichiro-wang/nutrition-stormhack/README.md

-# 🥗 Nutrition StormHack
+# 🥗 Nutrition Tracker

-**Nutrition StormHack** is a full-stack web application that helps users analyze meal nutrition by scanning food labels.
+**Nutrition Tracker** is a full-stack web application that helps users analyze meal nutrition by scanning food labels.
-It uses **Tesseract OCR** to extract data from nutrition labels and a **Flask-based backend** to process and analyze the information.
+It uses **Tesseract OCR** to extract data from nutrition labels and a **Flask** backend to process and analyze the information.
 The frontend is built with **React**, providing a clean and interactive interface for users to upload, view, and explore nutritional insights.

 ---